jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 ### **Discuss expectations and hypotheses**

 If your employee is helping with work for a grant, provide the proposal to them.
 Have a discussion with your employee about your expectations and how feasible they are, as well as to make your informatics hypotheses specific.
 Avoid projects where the informatics goals are vague.
-Also remember that many informatics tasks may take more time than you anticipate and your employee may have a better sense of how long something will take (or vice verse if you are an informatics expert employing lab scientists).
+Also remember that many informatics tasks may take more time than you anticipate and your employee may have a better sense of how long something will take (or vice versa if you are an informatics expert employing lab scientists).
 Be clear with your employee in these discussions that you are unclear about how long tasks will take, if that is indeed the case.
 Continue to have open dialogue about expectations and goals as the work proceeds.

 ### **Advocate authorship and idea generation for all**

-Regardless of your emloyees' or students' backgrounds, make sure you advocate for authorship for each of them (particularly if they are interested in a career in research).
+Regardless of your employees' or students' backgrounds, make sure you advocate for authorship for each of them (particularly if they are interested in a career in research).

 According to a recent report about computational biology:

 > Despite the fact that dramatic advancements have been driven by computational biology, too often researchers choosing this path languish in career advancement, publication, and grant review.
 (Carpenter et al. 2021)

 It is often overlooked, but Informatics experts will also need **first author papers**.
-Although keep in mind that in some fields authors are listed in different ways.
+However, keep in mind that in some fields authors are listed in different ways.

 Allow your employees to **generate ideas** for such publications and discuss this with them.
 Often the work to help with other projects may not be as interesting for your employee as an idea that they come up with themselves.

 Often you can create one technical paper and one biological paper from each project.
-For technical papers, allow your lab members that largely do informatics to play a prominent or leadership role.
+For technical papers, allow your lab members that largely do informatics to play a prominent/leadership role.
 For biological papers, ask them to play a supporting role.
 For experimental lab members do the opposite.
 Allow these lab members to have a prominent role on biological papers and a supporting role on more technical papers.

 If nothing else, even if your employee is very busy on work for mid-level authorship, give them time to write a review or a software paper for a simple package, or a comparison of informatics methods.
 [Mick Watson](https://www.ed.ac.uk/profile/mick-watson) suggests making sure that your employees are authoring ~2 first author publications a year if possible.
 If necessary you can front-load collaboration work and then give your employee more time later to spend on their own work, but be careful about not protecting some of their time for their own career advancement.
 Also please see the Career Paths for Informatics Mentees section (coming up soon) and read it with your employees in mind, as well.

 ### **Check on them!**

 **Most importantly**, make sure that your employee is getting help and feedback from other experts in their domain.
 It can be easy for your employee to get stuck or go in the wrong direction if left in isolation.
-How can you do this?
+How can you prevent this from happening?
 Keep tabs on what they are doing in general, if they are still working on the same issue for an extensive amount of time, suggest that they seek help.
-Also by encouraging the relationships with experts you will provide them with the opportunity to ask others for their thoughts.
+Also by encouraging your team members to cultivate relationships with experts you will provide them with the opportunity to ask others for their thoughts.

 ### **Get external review of work**